lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   KemCiphertextInfoValue :== KemCiphertextInfo
 ~~~~

-Note: This InfoTypeAndValue can be carried in a genm/genp message body or in the generalInfo field of PKIHeader.
+Note: This InfoTypeAndValue can be carried in a genm/genp message body or in the generalInfo field of PKIHeader in messages of other types.

 When id-it-KemCiphertextInfo is used, the value is either absent or of type KemCiphertextInfo.
 The syntax for KemCiphertextInfo is as follows: